top of page

 • Clarify the junction between each fabric element

-• Make alterations, replacements, and essential repairs
+• Make alterations, replacements and essential repairs

 Stick with us as we take you through our step-by-step process.
-Whether you’re planning a retrofit yourself or just curious about how old homes can be made warmer and more efficient, we hope these images give you plenty of insight and inspiration!
+Whether you’re planning a retrofit yourself or just curious about how our old homes can be made warmer and more efficient, we hope these images give you plenty of insight and inspiration!

 bottom of page